 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.

-Opioid treatment program services

-Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

-- U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

-- Dispensing and administration of MAT medications (if applicable)

-- Substance use counseling

-- Individual and group therapy
+Services that are covered for you What you must pay when you get these services Cost sharing within this chart is based on your level of Medicaid Eligibility.
+Opioid treatment program services Members of our plan with opioid use disorder (OUD) can \$0 copay for Medicarereceive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: covered services U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Authorization rules may apply.

-- Toxicology testing

-- Intake activities

-- Periodic assessments